ericx1e/StudyBrew/README.md

-A minimal and stress free study timer.
+A minimal and stress-free study tool for Bitcamp 2023.

 https://studybrew.netlify.app